frannietrempe/Obsolete-Removable-Media-Guide/media_ID.md

 <a name="floppy"></a>
 ### Floppy disks
+Refers to a variety of removable magnetic storage formats encased in a plastic diskette.
 Consider using <a href="https://www.kryoflux.com/" target="_blank">Kryoflux</a> to obtain a disk image of your floppy disk if you do not know the exact file system of your media.
 Check out <a href="https://docs.google.com/document/d/1LViSnYpvr2jf1TrCh6ELuL-FWo14ICw-WZeb8j5GGpU/edit" target="_blank">The Archivist's Guide to Kryoflux</a> for further details.
 <table style="width:100%">
   <tr>
     <th>Image</th>